Ovarian cancer is a disease in which cells in the ovaries multiply and grow abnormally. .

 It's very important not to ignore the early signs and symptoms of ovarian cancer.
 That's because ovarian cancer is very treatable if diagnosed early (the five-year survival rate for early-stage ovarian cancer is 80 to 90%.)
 The five-year-survival rate for advanced-stage ovarian cancer drops to 28 to 40%.

-Symptoms of ovarian cancer include the following:
+Symptoms of ovarian cancer:

 - Radiation therapy

 - Surgery (at Rush, doctors often use robotic surgery (da Vinci) to perform gynecological surgeries)

 Because gynecologic oncologists at Rush are also researchers, you may be eligible to participate in a clinical trial evaluating a novel treatment that might not be available to you elsewhere.